45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 5 to 9

-Don’t let the variety ‘Snowcap’ fool you, this shasta daisy is well adapted to hot and dry conditions.
-Plant shasta daisy in full sun, with dry to medium moisture well-drained soil.
+Don’t let the variety name ‘Snowcap’ fool you; this shasta daisy adapts well to hot and dry conditions.
+Plant shasta daisy in full sun with dry to medium moisture, well-drained soil.

-Shasta daisies are short-lived perennials and can also be grown as annuals.
+Shasta daisies are short-lived perennials and can also grow as annuals.
 They readily reseed themselves and keep their place in the garden, even though individual plants may die back every few years.

 Shasta daisy is a low-maintenance plant.
-It is resistant to browsing herbivores, and the flowers attract pollinators.
-Blooming in the summer months, flowers are showy, with a very traditional white daisy-like appearance with bold yellow centers.
+It resists browsing herbivores, and the flowers attract pollinators.
+Blooming in the summer months, flowers are showy with a very traditional white daisy-like appearance and bold yellow centers.

 Slender Mountain Mint